zencart/documentation/Contributing/main/tests.md

 ## Adding Tests
 To add a new test, create your test in an appropriate subdir under `testFramework/unittests`.

+### Test Tips
-Note that if you have defined constants in your file, you may have to use the trick of setting the class global variables
+* Note that if you have defined constants in your file, you may have to use the trick of setting the class global variables as is done in `testFramework/unittests/testsSundry/AdminLoggingTest.php`:

 ```
     protected $preserveGlobalState = FALSE;
     protected $runTestInSeparateProcess = TRUE;
 ```

-as is done in `testFramework/unittests/testsSundry/AdminLoggingTest.php`

-If you want to put your tests in a new folder at the level of `testFramework/unittests`, remember to add the new foldername to `phpunit.xml`.
+* If you want to put your tests in a new folder at the level of `testFramework/unittests`, remember to add the new foldername to `phpunit.xml`.